List of Elfen Lied characters: Lucy

 Kaede (楓), also known as Lucy (ルーシー, Rūshi) and Nyu (にゅう, Nyū), is a diclonius girl and the main protagonist of the series.

-She is assumed to be fifteen but never explicitly stated (eighteen in the anime).
+She is assumed to be fifteen but never stated (eighteen in the anime).
 Lucy has vectors with a limited range of about two meters (6.56168 ft).
 However, she can be swift and lethal within that range, and will use any nearby objects as high-velocity projectiles to kill at greater distances.
 She is also capable of stopping or deflecting most standard ammunition when she concentrates on the task.

-Lucy hates humans mainly because of how she was alienated by her human peers as a child, several of whom she eventually killed after they captured a puppy which Lucy had been caring for and beat it to death in front of her; which led to her blowing up their bodies out of revenge.
+Lucy hates humans mainly because of how she was abused by her human peers as a child, several of whom she eventually killed after they captured a puppy which Lucy had been caring for and beat it to death in front of her; which led to her brutally murdering them out of revenge.
 Consequently, she discounts non-diclonii, claiming they are not real people, to the point of telling Nana that she has "not killed one of her own yet".
 She seems to lack empathy and kills without much concern as a usual first reaction, often killing on reflex or simply because she can.
 She is incredibly sadistic, severing limbs and blinding foes, leaving them to bleed to death rather than killing them outright.
 Despite this lack of concern for human life she will not harm Kouta, and cries and apologizes for killing his family in a fit of jealousy; she loves Kouta, but due to her actions in the past, she believes he will be content without her existence.
 As such, she refrains from killing in his presence, except at the series' end, when she kills an entire Special Assault Team unit in front of him.
 However, Lucy still is not above acts of jealousy, once using her vectors to shove Yuka when she saw her holding hands with Kouta.